ministryofjustice/moj-design-system/app/views/get-started/our-approach/README.md

 The MOJ understands user experience is key to delivery.
-The Design System Working Group and Design Operations team's ways of working are focussed on delivering better products for users by being **open**, **collaborative** and **pragmatic**.
+The Design System Working Group and Design System team's ways of working are focussed on delivering better products for users by being **open**, **collaborative** and **pragmatic**.

 **Being open**
 - our service teams have visibility of our work and backlog and understand how it feeds into delivery